not-yet-awesome-rust/not-yet-awesome-rust/README.md

 #### Geospatial Information Systems

 * OGC standards - multiple crates for standards for encoding, sharing or manipulating geospatial data [link](http://www.opengeospatial.org/standards).
 There's already a crate for [GeoJSON](https://crates.io/crates/geojson) but none of the others appear to have crates.
-* More complete GDAL wrapper (or pure rust alternative). [rust-gdal](https://github.com/georust/rust-gdal) is an incomplete wrapper so needs work
+* More complete GDAL wrapper (or pure rust alternative). [rust-gdal](https://github.com/georust/rust-gdal) is an incomplete wrapper so needs work.

 #### Machine Learning